chuck-sylvester/chuck-sylvester.github.io/portfolio.md

 permalink: /portfolio/
 ---

-# Portfolio

-Here are some representative projects that demonstrate my work in VA health data engineering, VistA ETL, and AI/ML.
+Here are some representative projects that demonstrate my work in health data engineering, artificial intelligence, and machine learning.

 - [VistA to Parquet ETL Pipeline](/portfolio/vista-parquet-etl/)
 - [Healthcare Utilization Analytics in Python](/portfolio/utilization-analytics/)